rsdoiel/antenna/archives/2025/snapshots_2025.30.md

 <p><img alt="Description by Claude Sonnet 4: This is a whimsical illustration of a white duck or goose riding a red bicycle.
 The bird has an orange beak and is positioned on the bike seat, with its orange webbed feet gripping what appears to be chopsticks or utensils near the handlebars.
 The bicycle has a simple red frame with two wheels, and there are motion lines behind it suggesting movement.
 The background is a soft blue-gray color, giving the image a clean, minimalist cartoon style.
 The overall design has a playful, humorous quality to it." src="https://static.simonwillison.net/static/2025/glm-4.5-pelican.jpg" /></p>
 <p>And <a href="https://chat.z.ai/s/e772675c-3445-4cff-903c-6faa3d6b9524">GLM 4.5 Air</a>:</p>
 <p><img alt="Description by Claude Sonnet 4: This image shows a cute, minimalist illustration of a snowman riding a bicycle.
 The snowman has a simple design with a round white body, small black dot for an eye, and an orange rectangular nose (likely representing a carrot).
 The snowman appears to be in motion on a black bicycle with two wheels, with small orange arrows near the pedals suggesting movement.
 There are curved lines on either side of the image indicating motion or wind.
 The overall style is clean and whimsical, using a limited color palette of white, black, orange, and gray against a light background." src="https://static.simonwillison.net/static/2025/glm-4.5-air-pelican.jpg" /></p>
 <p>Ivan Fioravanti <a href="https://x.com/ivanfioravanti/status/1949854575902523399">shared a video</a> of the <a href="https://huggingface.co/mlx-community/GLM-4.5-Air-4bit">mlx-community/GLM-4.5-Air-4bit</a> quantized model running on a M4 Mac with 128GB of RAM, and it looks like a very strong contender for a local model that can write useful code.
-The cheapest 128GB Mac Studio costs around $3,500 right now, so genuinely great open weight coding models are creeping closer to being affordable on consumer machines.
+The cheapest 128GB Mac Studio costs around $3,500 right now, so genuinely great open weight coding models are creeping closer to being affordable on consumer machines.</p>
+<p><strong>Update</strong>: Ivan released a 3 bit quantized version of GLM-4.5 Air which runs using 48GB of RAM on my laptop.
+I tried it and was <em>really</em> impressed, see <a href="https://simonwillison.net/2025/Jul/29/space-invaders/">My 2.5 year old laptop can write Space Invaders in JavaScript now</a>.

     <p>Tags: <a href="https://simonwillison.net/tags/ai">ai</a>, <a href="https://simonwillison.net/tags/generative-ai">generative-ai</a>, <a href="https://simonwillison.net/tags/local-llms">local-llms</a>, <a href="https://simonwillison.net/tags/llms">llms</a>, <a href="https://simonwillison.net/tags/mlx">mlx</a>, <a href="https://simonwillison.net/tags/pelican-riding-a-bicycle">pelican-riding-a-bicycle</a>, <a href="https://simonwillison.net/tags/llm-reasoning">llm-reasoning</a>, <a href="https://simonwillison.net/tags/llm-release">llm-release</a></p>